Discover more about our MORSE course at Warwick

 Year One: The compulsory modules in year one concentrate on the underlying mathematical ideas.
 You also study basic material from economics and OR.

 Year Two: In year two the statistics, economics and OR are developed further, and there is a wide range of optional modules.
-At the end of year two, you finalise your choice between the three-year MORSE degree and the four-year MMORSE (the latter requiring you averaged of least 60% and took the module ST221 on linear statistical modelling).
+At the end of year two, you finalise your choice between the three-year MORSE degree and the four-year MMORSE (the latter requiring you averaged of least 60%).

 Final years: The third year includes optional modules on advanced probability, statistical modelling, and financial mathematics